gitpizzanow/ikhCl/EXAM_REVISION.md

 )
 ROW FORMAT DELIMITED           -- Tell Hive how data is formatted FIELDS TERMINATED BY '\t';     -- Columns separated by TAB character

+-- What is '\t'?
+-- '\t' = TAB character (when you press the Tab key on keyboard) -- It's invisible but creates space between columns
+--
+-- What are we doing here?
+-- We're telling Hive: "In my file, each column is separated by a TAB" -- Example file content: "Alice[TAB]25[TAB]NYC" → 3 columns (name, age, city)
 ```

 <div style="background: #ffebee; padding: 10px; border-left: 4px solid #f44336;">